College of Agricultural and Life Sciences

 Academic Policies and Procedures

 Study load and progress.
 Each full-time student is expected to take class and laboratory work totaling 12 to 18 credits per semester.
-Anyone desiring to take more than 18 credits must obtain permission in advance of registration from the advisor and the Office of Undergraduate Programs and Services.
+Anyone desiring to take more than 18 credits must obtain permission in advance of registration from the advisor and the Office of Academic Affairs.
 Students registering for more than 18 credits will be subject to additional tuition and fees.
 See the registrar's website for the definition of maximum credit load in the summer sessions.

 At least 120 credits are required for graduation for all majors (more credits are required for some majors), and so generally a student should be enrolled for 15 or 16 credits per semester to complete degree requirements within eight semesters.

 Course numbers.
 Freshmen and sophomores are permitted to take courses for which they meet the prerequisites; courses numbered from 1 to 299 may be taken for credit by undergraduates only; those numbered from 300 to 699 are open for credit to both undergraduates and graduates; those numbered from 700 to 999 are open to undergraduates only with permission of the instructor.

 A middle digit 8 designates an honors course; a middle digit 9 designates an independent work course, a research course, or a thesis course.
 Freshmen, sophomores, and juniors may earn independent study credit (usually 299) with consent of an instructor and approval of their academic advisor.
 Seniors may earn credit for special problems work (course 699) with consent of instructor and approval of their academic advisor.
 There is no limit on the number of credits a student may receive for courses numbered 299 or 699.

 Students may not receive more than 8 credits total for courses numbered 399 (internship).
 Students must have approval of a CALS advisor and complete a learning contract prior to registration for internship credits.
-Contact the Office of Undergraduate Programs and Services, 116 Agricultural Hall, for more information.
+Contact the Office of Academic Affairs, 116 Agricultural Hall, for more information.